Basic Payment Scheme

 - The area must have given a right to payment under the 2008 Single Payment Scheme.

-- Afforested land must continue to meet all requirements of the relevant Department of Agriculture, Food and the Marine (DAFM) scheme under which it was afforested.
-This will be checked by BPS section annually.
+- Afforested land must continue to meet all requirements of the relevant DAFM scheme under which it was afforested.

-The table below provides a summary of the BPS application requirements for applicants with forestry parcels which will vary according to the timing of their forest establishment:
+The table below provides a summary of the BPS application requirements for applicants with forestry parcels that will vary according to the timing of their forest establishment:

 Timing of Forest Establishment